ythuangmyco/ythuangmyco.github.io/_posts/posts/2021-11-07-invitedtalk.md

 #published: false
 ---

-Me presenting my research on ambrosia symbiosis at 2021 Annual Meeting of Mycological Society ROC.
+Me presenting my research on ambrosia symbiosis at 2021 Annual Meeting of Mycological Society ROC. <br>
-Thank you for the invitation from Dr. Wei-Chiang Shen at National Taiwan University.
+Thank you for the invitation from Dr. Wei-Chiang Shen at National Taiwan University.<br>
 ![](/assets/img/TMAM.png)
 photo credit: Jie-Hao Ou